 Let’s take a look at a few examples…

 What does Jesus do before each event?
-He goes off alone to pray, typically for an extended time, often while fasting and many times at night when others would not notice him.
+He goes off alone to pray, typically for an extended time, often while fasting, many times at night when others would not notice him.
 Ever think about why he did this?
 He was God incarnate after all.
 Why did he need to pray and fast?
 Why alone?
-The answer points to what I consider to be the foundational root of the universe and what holds it all together.
+The answer points to what I consider the foundational root of the universe and what holds it all together.
 Relationship.
 Before he did anything significant…

 … Jesus grounded himself in intimate relationship with the Father.

-These dedicated times of devotion Jesus took seemed to be over and above his normal communication with the Father.
-I’m sure Jesus was in constant communication with the Father.
-He even said:
+These dedicated times of devotion seemed to be over and above Jesus’ normal communication with the Father:

 When was the last time you took a dedicated day of prayer and fasting?